AlexGuesser/API-CARD-TRICK/README.md

 To Run this API  just dowload the project, descompt and open as a Maven project.
 After that, create a database with name db_card_trick at your MySQL connection, and configure the application.properties of this project with your url,user and password.

 This API has two end-points.
 The first is "/game" where using GET you will receive a deck with its "deckId", and three cards piles with seven cards each.
 Pick a card, memorize it, and go to "/plays".
-At "/plays", using GET, you will inform three RequestParams: deckId,round and pile.
+At "/plays", using POST, you hava to inform your move on RequestBody with three parameters: deckId,round and pile.
 After three "/plays", sending corrects deckId,round and pile, you will visualize the code of the imagined card at "yourCardIs".

 Good Game!